 “We might be talking to the wall right now, but I think we’ll be having meaningful discussions with them soon,” Warren responded.

 Warren also noted Colony Lender supports a forthcoming Association request of the commission to grant its third extension for grandfathered tourism units while it works to settle and rebuild the closed hotel site.

 Commissioners are frustrated about the third extension request coming before them by the end of the year.

 “Repeatedly you have been in here before and asked us to extend and we’re tired of it,” said Commissioner Lynn Larson.

 “We have constructively listened to those having complaints with JHM,” Warren said.
-“We terminated the exclusivity we entered into with JHM in order to reopen on an expedited basis an ability to select a new development partner.
+“We terminated the exclusivity we entered into with JHM to reopen on an expedited basis an ability to select a new development partner.
 No fewer than four partners already are having discussions with us.”